This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 Type: RequiredBy<Omit<NotificationChannel, 'id' | 'audioAttributes' | 'sound'> & { audioAttributes: AudioAttributesInput, sound: string | null }, 'name' | 'importance'>

-An object represents a notification channel to be set.
+An object which represents a notification channel to be set.

 NotificationContent